RampageRenee/github-slideshow/_posts/0000-01-02-RampageRenee.md

 ---
 layout: slide
-title: "Welcome to our brand new slide!"
+title: "Welcome to our brand new slide! :tada:"
 ---
 "A dirty mind is a joy forever!"
 Dont use the arrow!